 Mr. Keeney established the Prof. Karate Commission (PKC) in 1986 as a sanctioning body for full contact kickboxing and in 1989 further developed the organization to include Sport tournament karate.
 The PKC is dedicated to the preservation of the ethics, principles & integrity of Karate-Do.

 The PKC Directors are some of today’s finest leaders carrying out the task of building a world wide organization.
-With their help, the PKC intends to assure that Karate will indeed have a bright and successful future..
+Mr. Keeney founded the PKC Elite Society in 2014 on the PKC’s 25th Anniversary, and hand picked the founding members.
+With the help of the Directors and the Elite Society, the PKC intends to assure that Karate will indeed have a bright and successful future..

 *Note: The text of this webpage is released under the Creative Commons Zero Waiver 1.0